bandang0/theia/README.md

 `theia` takes a `.tia` formatted input text file for the optical setup configuration and has a number of options concerning the output of information to the console and the writing of the output text file.

-For the format of the input file, see the `userguide.pdf` in `doc/` and for details on the command line options, you can also see the output of `theia -h`.
+For the format of the input file, see the`userguide.pdf` and `quickref.pdf` files in `doc/` and for details on the command line options, you can also see the output of `theia -h`.

 ##### `theia` library
 As usual, you can use the
 ```python
 from theia.running.simulation import Simulation
 ```
 idiom from Python to use specific functions or modules from the `theia` library.
-Please refer to the `userguide.pdf` file for more details on the API.
+Please refer to the `apiguide.pdf` file for more details on the API.

+## Documentation
+To learn on `theia`, you will find (after installation) in `doc/`:

+- `userguide.pdf` as a global guide to the operation of `theia` on the command line;
+- `quickref.pdf` for an at-a-glance reference on the `.tia` format;
+- `apiguide.pdf` for a detailed guide to the `theia` library.

 ## Licensing
 In the effort of taking down walls in the way of physics and computation, `theia` is free software and is released under the GNU General Public License, version 3+.
 So please feel free (as in freedom) to copy, take home, modify, teach, learn, and redistribute `theia`.